Take the Archive Challenge–From Home!

 - Minnesota Folksong Collection (Recordings made in the 1920s by Robert Winslow Gordon).

-- The James Madison Carpenter Collection (Manuscripts, photos, and cylinder recordings made in the 1920s and 1930s by James Madison Carpenter in both the U.S. and the U.K.).
+- The James Madison Carpenter Collection (Manuscripts, photos, and cylinder recordings made in the 1920s and 1930s by James Madison Carpenter in both the U.S. and the U.K.) online at the Vaughan Williams Memorial Library.

 - The Helen Hartness Flanders Ballad Collection (Recordings made in the 1930s and 1940s by Flanders and Marguerite Olney in New England, especially Vermont).
 Note: this collection contains notebooks, cylinder recordings, and printed materials not shared with AFC, but AFC has copies of most of the disc sound recordings listed as “Archival Cassette Dubs” at this link.